NeroBlackstone/Forem.jl/README.md

 ## Initialization

-Before calling the NamSor interface, you need to initialize the corresponding Forem API through `init_api()`.
+Before calling the Forem interface, you need to initialize the corresponding Forem API through `init_api()`.

 There are 14 API implementations.
 You need to initialize them to call the corresponding interfaces.